wvhulle/rust-course-ghent/session6/slides.typ

       thickness: 1.5pt,
     ))],
     [Wants but blocked],

-    [#line(length: 2em, stroke: (paint: red, dash: "dotted", thickness: 2pt))],
-    [Blocking reason],
   )

   #pause

-  Deadlock!
-All four Coffman conditions met:
+  *Socrates' perspective:*
+  - Holds C2 (green)
+  - Wants C0 (red dashed)
-  - Mutual exclusion: each chopstick held by exactly one philosopher
+  - But C0 is held by Plato!
-  - Hold and wait: each philosopher holds left chopstick, waits for right
-  - No preemption: philosophers cannot take chopsticks from each other
-  - Circular wait: P0 needs C2 (held by P2) → P2 needs C1 (held by P1) → P1 needs C0 (held by P0)

   #pause

+  Same for Plato and Aristotle → circular wait → *Deadlock!*

+  #pause

-  #qa[Which Coffman condition should we break to solve this?][Circular wait is easiest: change the lock acquisition order for some philosophers.]
+  #qa[Which Coffman condition should we break?][Circular wait: change lock order for one philosopher.]

-  #qa[How can we break the symmetry?][Make at least one philosopher acquire chopsticks in a different order than the others.]
 ]
 #pagebreak()